jina-ai/jina/docs/chapters/flow/index.md

 This will start `p2` remotely on `192.168.0.100`, whereas `p1` and `p3` run locally.

 To use remote Pods, you need to start a `gateway` on `192.168.0.100` in advance.
-More information on using remote Pods can be found in [our documentation](https://docs.jina.ai).
+More information on using remote Pods can be found [here](https://docs.jina.ai/chapters/remote/index.html).

 #### Add a Remote Containerized Pod into the Flow